-The ability of the national authorities and the UN to provide emergency help outside Monrovia is limited.
+The ability of the national authorities to provide emergency help outside Monrovia is limited.
 Check the security situation before travelling to any part of the country.
 Violent incidents, particularly in rural areas, are possible as a result of land disputes, illegal mining and occupation of rubber plantations.
-Illegal rubber tappers have been responsible for a number of attacks on security forces in the Firestone rubber plantation.
-Avoid travelling away from the major routes within the plantation.
 Organised groups of former combatants may be present in areas of the country where there is limited government security presence, including Sinoe rubber plantation and Sapo National Park.

 The Samuel K Doe Stadium in Monrovia can become overcrowded during major football matches or events.